Home

 Take a look at CLEP (College Level Examination Program)

 This program could be one of those greatest-thing-since-sliced-bread-things for you.
 You take exams in subjects you are good in, and get college credit.
-What else can you ask for?
+What else can you ask?

 Look for other ideas in this list of college entrance exams